wuestenarchitekten/workshops/Photomosaic/README.md

 Tested with TouchDesigner099 2017.12740

+- Extract the AlbumCovers.zip file into your project folder
 - Get the image ready
   - Delete everything
   - Drag Getty in and change resolution (set viewer smoothness to "Nearest Pixel")